Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 PrEP

-Pre-exposure prophylaxis - PrEP is a daily pill that can help prevent HIV.
+Pre-exposure prophylaxis (PrEP) is either a daily pill or every 2-month injection that can help prevent HIV.

 Sexually Transmitted Infections (STI) Testing, Treatment and Vaccines